MadBrozzeR/madsocket/README.md

 First two listeners are server related.
 They get no arguments, but has MadSocket instance as a context (`this`).

-`error` events can be emitted by either MadSocket of Client instances.
+`error` events can be emitted by either MadSocket or Client instances.
 Error itself is being passed as an argument.

 All other listeners are Client relative.
 They all get Client instance as a context (`this`), and only `message` listener receives actual message as function argument.